seanballais/mlfq-sim/README.md

 You may also use a GUI Git client, if you want to.

-#### Installing the packages
+#### Installing the dependencies
 **WARNING: If you didn't install and use `virtualenv`, you will be installing packages globally, which is [not good](https://realpython.com/python-virtual-environments-a-primer/#why-the-need-for-virtual-environments), and may lead to library versioning issues with other Python applications and packages.**

-The repo contains a `requirements.txt` file.
-This contains a listing of all the packages the project needs.
-Make sure those packages are installed so that we will be able to run our project.
-We will use `pip` to install the packages.
+The only dependency the project has is PyQt 5.
+As such, you must install Qt 5 first before proceeding.
+Make sure that Qt 5 is installed so that we will be able to run our project.
+Please refer to the *[Getting Started](http://doc.qt.io/qt-5/gettingstarted.html)* guide of Qt to know how to install Qt in your system.
+We must also install the Python 3 binding of Qt 5.

     $ cd /path/to/project/
-    $ pip install  -r requirements.txt # or pip3
+    $ pip install PyQt5 # or pip3

 If all things went well, we should have all the packages we need to run the project.

-#### Running the project
+#### Installing the project

-Before we can use the project or run tests, we must setup the project's environment.
-This is different from installing the packages.
-This will install the project itself to your system (or the virtual environment) but still will allow us to make changes to the project's code.
-This is usually only done once.
+Before we can use the project or run tests, we must install the project to your system or, preferably, virtual environment.

-    $ python3 setup.py develop # or python
+    $ python3 setup.py install

 After performing that, we may now proceed to running the project itself or the tests.